2019 Iowa Hawkeyes football team: Vs. No. 22 USC (Holiday Bowl)

-Former head coach Hayden Fry passed away just ten days prior to the game and the Iowa helmets were without Tigerhawk decals to honor his legacy on the program.
+Former head coach Hayden Fry died just ten days prior to the game and the Iowa helmets were without Tigerhawk decals to honor his legacy and impact on the program.
 Iowa's 49 points is the most in a bowl game under Ferentz, and the Hawkeyes handed USC its worst bowl loss since the 1948 Rose Bowl.
 Nate Stanley joined Ricky Stanzi as the second quarterback in Iowa history to win three bowl games, and also passed Drew Tate in career passing yards.
 Ihmir Smith-Marsette scored three touchdowns in the second quarter – a 6-yard run, 98-yard kickoff return, and 12-yard reception – to earn the game's offensive MVP.
 The Hawkeyes held USC to just seven points in the second half, led by the game's defensive MVP, A. J. Epenesa.